Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Introduction

-Through the years, there have been some attempts to find the relativistic extension of MOND.
-The first successful attempt was proposed by \citet{bekenstein04} who formulated a Tensor-Vector-Scalar (TeVeS) theory.
+Through the years, there have been some attempts to find a correct relativistic extension of MOND.
+The first one was proposed by \citet{bekenstein04}, with a Tensor-Vector-Scalar (TeVeS) theory.
 This approach presents some cumbersome mathematical complications and it cannot reproduce crucial astrophysical phenomena \citep[see e.g.][]{sakellariadou09}.
-Another recent construction by \citet{demir-karahan14} propose a relativistic version of MOND through modifications in the energy-momentum tensor.
-In an empirical way, they recover the MONDian limit modifying the dynamics sector.
+Later, \citet{Bertolami:2007} showed that for a particular generalization of the $f(R)$ metric theories, with $R$ the Ricci scalar, by coupling the $f(R)$ function with the Lagrangian density of matter $\mathcal{L}_m$, an extra-force arises, which in the weak field limit can be connected with MOND's acceleration and explain the Pioneer anomaly.
+Also, \citet{bernal11a} showed that from the weak field limit of a particular $f(\chi)$ metric theory, with $\chi$ a dimensionless Ricci scalar, it is possible to recover the MONDian behavior in the metric formalism, as explained below.
+Another relativistic version of MOND recovers, in an empirical way, the MONDian limit through modifications to the energy-momentum tensor \citep{demir-karahan14}. \citet{Barrientos:2016} obtained the MONDian acceleration from an $f(\chi)$ theory in the Palatini formalism.
+In \citet{Barrientos:2017}, MOND's acceleration was obtained from an $f(R)$ metric theory of gravity with torsion.
+And more recently, \citet{Barrientos:2018b} showed that MOND's acceleration can be obtained in the weak field limit of a metric $F(R,\mathcal{L}_m)$ theory with a curvature-matter coupling.

-As will be discussed in section~\ref{extended-gravity}, the extended gravity theory proposed by \citet{bernal11a} is equivalent to the MONDian description in some systems, for example in spherical symmetric ones, but with remarkable advantages. \citet{mendoza13} have performed a second order perturbation analysis of the gravitational metric theory of gravity $f(\chi) = \chi^{3/2}$ proposed first by \citet{bernal11a}.
-They have shown that the theory accounts in detail for both observational facts: it is possible to recover the phenomenology of flat rotation curves and the baryonic Tully-Fisher relation \citep[i.e. a MONDian-like weak field limit; see e.g.][and references therein]{milgrom83b,famaey11}, which includes the mass of the system in the gravitational field's action; and the details of observations of gravitational lensing in individual, groups and clusters of galaxies, without the need of any dark matter component.
+In this article we focus on the $f(\chi)$ theories in the metric formalism, proposed in \citet{bernal11a}, where the dimensionless Ricci scalar $\chi$ is constructed by introducing a fundamental constant of nature with dimensions of acceleration of order $\sim10^{-10}\,\text{m/s}^2$.
+Through the inclusion of the mass of the system into the gravitational field's action, the authors showed that the $f(\chi)=\chi^{3/2}$ metric theory is equivalent to the MONDian description in the non-relativistic limit for some systems, e.g.~for those with spherical symmetry, but with remarkable advantages.
+From the second order perturbation analysis, such metric theory accounts in detail for two observational facts.
+First, it is possible to recover the phenomenology of flat rotation curves and the baryonic Tully-Fisher relation of galaxies, i.e.~a MOND-like weak field limit.
+Second, this construction also reproduces the details of observations of gravitational lensing in individual, groups and clusters of galaxies, without the need of any DM component \citep{mendoza13}.
+At the same second order also, the theory is coherent with a Parametrized Post-Newtonian description where the parameter $\gamma=1$ \citep{mendoza14}.